Pros and Cons of Equipment Leasing

 1. Less Upfront Cost for Equipment Purchases

 One of the most attractive benefits of equipment leasing is that the lease allows you to spread out the cost of your purchase.
-With a lease, instead of buying your equipment and owning it, you make payments each month to use the equipment.
+With a lease, instead of buying your equipment and owning it, you make monthly payments to a leasing company to use the equipment.

 2. Easy to Upgrade to Better Models